 Monthly School Year Student Workshops

-These workshops are hosted at Dunwoody College of Technology once a month on a Saturday for two hours (11 am – 1 pm) during which each group focuses on a theme for the academic year.
+Workshops are hosted at Dunwoody College of Technology once a month for two hours, during which time each group focuses on a theme for the academic year.

 - Merit based financial support commonly established by excellent attendance, participation, and completion of assigned projects. (summer session only)